Wale (rapper): 2007–2009: National attention and major label signing

 Wale did a guest performance on "Change", a song by the Australian singer-songwriter Daniel Merriweather.
 It was written by Merriweather and Andrew Wyatt and produced by Mark Ronson.
 It was released on January 30, 2009, in the United States and Canada, and February 2, 2009, in the UK (where the song peaked at no.8).
 The song is included on Merriweather's album Love & War.

-On September 13, Wale, alongside the DC-based musicians of UCB (Uncalled 4 Band)- The Board Administration artists, served as the official house band for the 2009 MTV Video Music Awards.
+On September 13, Wale and the DC-based musicians of UCB (Uncalled 4 Band) served as the official house band for the 2009 MTV Video Music Awards.